Learning Outcomes

 This article has covered the following key knowledge points:

-- Content-based regulations of protected speech are subject to strict scrutiny.
+- Content-based regulations of protected speech are subject to strict scrutiny and are presumptively invalid.

-- Strict scrutiny requires a compelling interest and narrow tailoring.
+- Strict scrutiny requires a compelling governmental interest and narrow tailoring with no equally effective, less speech-restrictive alternative.

-- Only certain categories of speech (obscenity, incitement, fighting words, true threats, defamation) are unprotected.
+- Only certain categories of speech (obscenity, incitement, fighting words, true threats, certain defamation, child pornography) are unprotected.

-- Always check both the wording and application of a law for content-based targeting.
+- Always examine both the wording and application of a law for content-based targeting and forum classification.

 Key Terms and Concepts